Texas, Nebraska – Czech Republic National Guard Partnership

-The Nebraska & Texas – Czech Republic State Partnership is one of 25 (as of March 2023) European partnerships that make-up the U.S. European Command State Partnership Program and one of 88 (as of March, 2023) worldwide partnerships that make-up the National Guard State Partnership Program.
+The Nebraska & Texas – Czech Republic State Partnership is one of 29 (as of August 2025) European partnerships that make-up the U.S. European Command State Partnership Program and one of 106 (as of August 2025) worldwide partnerships that make-up the National Guard State Partnership Program.
 The Czech Republic partnership with Nebraska and Texas began in 1993.

 History

 In 1992, Czechoslovakia split to form Czech Republic and Slovakia.
 The State Partnership relationship with Nebraska and Texas was established the following year.
-The Czech Republic joined NATO on 12 March 1999, and the European Union on 1 May 2004.
-Czech forces contributed to the International Security Assistance Force in Afghanistan from 2002 to 2014, and the Resolute Support Mission (RSM) since 2015.
+The Czech Republic joined NATO on 12 March 1999, and the European Union (EU) on 1 May 2004.
+Czech forces contributed to the International Security Assistance Force (ISAF) in Afghanistan from 2002 to 2014, and the Resolute Support Mission (RSM) since 2015.

 Partnership focus

 The focus for the partnership is Special Forces, cyber operations, deployment interoperability, and disaster management.

 Future Years Proposed Events (FY13 & FY14):